 Skip to main content

 How/Why Research?
 I got involved in gene therapy research because of its potential to treat and even cure genetic diseases that were previously thought to be untreatable.
 The idea of being able to improve people’s lives, especially those who may not have any other treatment options, really motivated me to pursue this kind of research, especially as someone who wants to pursue a career in medicine.
-I attended various OUR workshops in the beginning of my freshman year where I learned how to network and cold email professors.
-I cold emailed all the professors who work in the UNC School of Medicine’s Gene Therapy Center, and I was lucky enough to be offered an undergraduate research position.
-I have now since been involved in the Fu Lab for more than a year.
+I attended various OUR workshops at the beginning of my freshman year where I learned how to network and cold email professors.
+I cold-emailed all the professors who work in the UNC School of Medicine’s Gene Therapy Center, and I was lucky enough to be offered an undergraduate research position.
+I have now since been involved in the Fu Lab for more than two years.

-Student Organizations/Clubs: Alpha Epsilon Delta (UNC’s pre-health honor society), Carolina Scientific
+Student Organizations/Clubs: Alpha Epsilon Delta (UNC’s pre-health honor society), Carolina Scientific, Buckley Public Service Scholars, South Orange Rescue Squad

 Random Fun Fact: I used to live in Singapore for seven years!